TJeffrey237/CS386Project/reports/report9.md

 - Github Summary:

 ## 2. Retrospective ##
-1. Appreciations:
+1. Appreciations: Issues with code were resolved.
-2. Successes:
+2. Successes: Delegated tasks for deliverable 5.
-3. Failures:
+3. Failures: Didn't talk too much about having consistent coding conventions.
-4. Barriers:
+4. Barriers: Other coursework.
-5. What we should try next time:
+5. What we should try next time: Focus on new implementations.

 ## 3. Next Steps ##
 Tyler